 There are big discrepancies between written laws and what has been happening in the marketplace.
 Indonesia has ratified many important international legal instruments in IPR and enacted a complete set of laws and regulations covering all matters of IP in the form of the TRIPS Agreement.
-Yet in some public areas and even supermarkets and malls, 70 percent or more of goods offered for sale are fake products, and are sold freely and openly, as if these are legal.
+Yet in some public areas and shopping centres, some of the goods offered for sale are fake products, and are sold freely and openly, as if these are legal.